 An Introduction to Immigration and other Visas to South Africa

-BAIS has offices in South Africa so if you are planning on travelling to South Africa or are already in South Africa we are best placed to assist you.
+BAIS has offices in South Africa so if you are planning on traveling to South Africa or are already in South Africa we are best placed to assist you.

 Immigrating to South Africa offers you the chance to live and work in one of the most exciting and culturally diverse countries in the world.

-Home to more than 43 million people, this southern African nation is a true melting pot of culture and custom with an unrivalled wealth of wildlife and geography.
+Home to more than 43 million people, this southern African nation is a true melting pot of culture and custom with an unrivaled wealth of wildlife and geography.

 South African immigration presents a rich diversity for those who successfully enter the country.

 Divided into nine provinces with major cities such as Johannesburg, Cape Town, and Pretoria, successful applicants can also enjoy the stunning scenery, including mountainous Swaziland and one of the few locations on earth with a megadiversity of flora and fauna.

 The country also enjoys a temperate climate with warm weather almost all year round and more than twice as many hours of sunshine than Great Britain.